Teachers' Guide to Duotrope

 Duotrope is an established online writers' and artists' resource.
 Our main features include:

 - Our advanced search feature includes over 20 search criteria to help writers and artists narrow down our thousands of listings into a manageable number.
 Duotrope members can find the publishers and agents who are looking for their genre, style, length, topic, etc.

 - We've collected millions of data points on the publishers we list, and we've collated them into useful statistics and reports.

 - Writers and artists can see upcoming publication deadlines and seek inspiration with our theme & deadline calendar.

-- Over 1,575 editors have participated in our interview.
+- Over 1,725 editors and agents have participated in our interview.
 In each interview, we ask the same questions.
-Writers and artists can read a full interview to get more insight into a specific publication, or they can compare many different editors' answers to a single question for a unique perspective on the publishing industry as a whole.
+Writers and artists can read a full interview to get more insight into a specific publication, or they can compare many different editors' or agents' answers to a single question for a unique perspective on the publishing industry as a whole.